 - address the need for a coordinated approach to surgical patient prehabilitation in BC.

 Sizing it Up

-SPOC was launched on May 6, 2019.
-With health authorities' support, the collaborative is being implemented for a total of two years (May 2019 to May 2021) of interactive, multi-disciplinary learning fueled by in-person learning sessions and action periods, designed to support the implementation of prehabilitation processes and components.
-Teams will be supported throughout the period of the collaborative to create a sustainable prehabilitation process in order to be able to continue this work beyond the time period of the collaborative.
+Launched on May 6, 2019 with support from health authorities, SPOC has implemented interactive, multi-disciplinary learning fueled by in-person learning sessions and action periods, designed to support the implementation of prehabilitation processes and components.
+Teams are supported throughout the period of the collaborative to create a sustainable prehabilitation process in order to be able to continue this work beyond the time period of the collaborative.

 Things to Know

 BC Surgical Patient Prehabilitation is designed to assist patients to prepare for an elective procedure, so they experience improved outcomes from their surgery.
 It focuses on both the mental and physical aspects of surgery, therefore decreasing pre-surgical risk factors so that patients can obtain high quality outcomes from their surgery.
 Components of prehabilitation include: anemia, cardiac, glycemic control, frailty, mental health, nutrition, pain management, physical activity, sleep apnea, smoking cessation, social supports, substance use, and VTE prophylaxis.